rainbow-mango/rainbow-mango/README.md

 - 👋 Hi, I’m @rainbow-mango
-- 👀 I’m interested in web design/webdev/gamedev
+- 👀 I’m interested in web design/webdev/gamedev/
 - ⛏ current skills: html5 and css3 + svg, finished microsoft c# base tutorial
-- 🌱 I’m currently learning javascript, c# and python, hope to be a fullstack dev a day
+- 🌱 I’m currently learning javascript, c#, python and using blender for 3d modeling
-- 💻 tools i use: vscode
+- 💻 tools i use: vscode, blender, libresprite, notepad
-- 💡 previous experiences: had a neocities website coded directly from neocities editor for 2 years
+- 💡 previous experiences: had a neocities website coded directly from neocities editor for almost 2 years

 <!---
 rainbowmango is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.